"人口" Renkou - Population

 This and other issues such as public health, food systems and emergency responses can help the municipalities understand different practices and policies across provincial and grassroots levels.
 From an urban designer's perspective, a post-COVID-19 world forces us to not only rethink potential social distancing spatial requirements but also to be more attuned to best practice in resilient planning and innovative developments through food security.

-At Nadi Design, we have a long-standing track record of clients, who are rural municipality officers, crown corporations and others involved in the planning decision making process.
+At Nadi Group, we have a long-standing track record of clients, who are rural municipality officers, crown corporations and others involved in the planning decision making process.
 For example, our work for the Rural Municipality of Rockwood included some of our design aspirations such as community gardens centred within multi-family townhomes and apartments and commercial amenities at strategically accessible locations.

 Our team can provide a combination of skillsets, ranging from urban planning to landscape architecture.
 Our very own Rebecca Henderson, in her article about the green roof, touched on the potential of rooftop urban farms to provide food and nutrition, as well as increase recreational opportunities and build social capital.